haohua-li/tlab-intern-code-2019-2020/tLab-2020-winter-research-sleep/README.md

 Cath22 can extract useful information from EEG time series.

 This simple method can be used for automated sleep scoring from a new point of view (other than spectrogram or RNN).

+In the future,

+- Noise Filtering : power line noise and its harmonics, bandpass filter (0.5~100Hz)
+- FFT Window :hamming, welch, blackman....
+- Supervised Learning: as K-mean clustering does not specify which cluster corresponds to which sleep stage, some supervised learning may be needed to distinguish them.